Please refer to Cornell’s policies regarding alcohol and other drugs.

 New York State has serious penalties for driving under the influence of alcohol and other drugs.
 It is illegal to drive at a blood alcohol concentration (BAC) above a .02 for those under 21.
 If you are 21 or older, you can be charged with driving while abilities are impaired if your BAC is a .05 to .07 and driving while intoxicated if your BAC is .08 or higher.

 It is illegal to create or possess altered government or university documents to bypass the legal drinking age.

 Open container law

 The City of Ithaca prohibits the consumption of alcoholic beverages in open containers on public streets, sidewalks, or parks.

 It is illegal to give alcohol to minors (anyone under the age of 21).
 Penalties for violation may result in a jail term of up to one year and/or a fine of up to $1,000.
 You cannot sell any alcoholic beverage without obtaining the appropriate license, and fines for doing so can cost several thousand dollars.
 Hard alcohol (more than 30% alcohol by volume) is not permitted in any Greek residential chapter house at any time.
 You can be sued if someone drinks at your party and hurts someone afterward.
-[See tips for safe social hosting]
+[See tips for partying without the police]

 Good Samaritan Protocol

 Cornell’s Good Samaritan Protocol – which applies on campus – eliminates or mitigates judicial consequences for individuals involved in calling for help in an alcohol emergency or drug-related emergency.
 New York State’s Good Samaritan law (pdf) is similar in the protection it provides to individuals off campus.

 - Campus Code of Conduct: Cornell’s standards of behavior that apply to everyone associated with the university